Halloumi-stuffed kofta meatballs with tomato sauce

 Add the bread, onion, tomato, green chilli, and garlic to a food processor and blitz to a smooth paste.

 Take 1 1/2 tablespoons of the meat mix and flatten it.
-Add a cube of cheese to the centre and envelope it in meat with the cheese in the centre.
+Add a cube of cheese to the centre and wrap it in meat, with the cheese at the centre.
 Make small meatballs about the size of a ping-pong ball.
 Press a pine nut into the top of each meatball.

 Lay them on a lined baking sheet.

-To make the tomato sauce, add the crushed tomatoes, tomato paste, garlic salt, and water and cook for 45 minutes.
-Stir the pot often to prevent the ingredients from sticking to the bottom of the pot and burning.
+To make the tomato sauce, combine the crushed tomatoes, tomato paste, garlic salt, and water, then cook for 45 minutes.
+Stir the pot frequently to prevent the ingredients from sticking to the bottom and burning.
 If the water reduces, add as much as needed for a thick sauce.

-Add the butter and pomegranate molasses and cook for 5 minutes for a thick, tangy sauce.
+Add the butter and pomegranate molasses, and cook for 5 minutes to create a thick, tangy sauce.

 Heat the oven to 500° F.

-Bake the meatballs for 10-15 minutes until they are well browned.
+Bake the meatballs for 10-15 minutes, or until they are well-browned.
 Alternatively, you can shallow fry them on the stove.

-Heat the sauce and ladle onto a plate.
-Arrange the cooked meatballs on top and garnish with parsley or cilantro.
+Heat the sauce and ladle it onto a plate.
+Arrange the cooked meatballs on top and garnish with parsley or cilantro, as desired.